csun-comp430-s22/snakebyte/README.md

 Compiler written in Java targeting Python
 ---
 ## Encountered issuses
-1. the Exception is nor working
-2. the tryTokenizeString() is not covering all cases
+1. the tryTokenizeString() is not covering all cases
 ---
 ## Syntax
 ```